rlite/rlite/README.md

     $ sudo rlite-ctl ipcp-config ethAB.IPCP:1 netdev eth0

-Create a normal IPCP and give it an address in the normal DIF:
+Create a normal IPCP in the normal DIF:

     $ sudo rlite-ctl ipcp-create a.IPCP:1 normal n.DIF
-    $ sudo rlite-ctl ipcp-config a.IPCP:1 address 71

 Let the normal IPCP register to the shim DIF: